Updated on September 23, 2025.

 An RD is also trained to help navigate the ever-changing landscape of nutrition guidelines, as well as to interpret the latest research to help make recommendations for patients and clients.

 Historically, an RD would typically have the equivalent of a bachelor’s degree in nutrition and dietetics.
 Prospective RDs must complete a yearlong accredited dietetic internship, pass a national exam, and complete continuing education credits.
 They must also abide by a code of ethics.
-As of 2024, dietitians will also be required to hold a graduate degree in nutrition and dietetics.
+As of 2024, dietitians were also required to hold a graduate degree in nutrition and dietetics.

 By comparison, similar-sounding nutrition practitioners—like nutritionists or health coaches—may not have the same education or training.
 In fact, anyone can call themselves a nutritionist, regardless of how much training or education they have completed.